This Wild Life: Low Tides

-Low Tides is This Wild Life’s follow-up to their Epitaph debut album Clouded.
+Low Tides is This Wild Life's follow-up to their Epitaph debut album Clouded.
 Anthony Del Grosso and Kevin Jordan recorded Low Tides with producer/engineer Aaron Marsh of Copeland and it was released on September 9, 2016.
-On July 12, 2016 it was announced on This Wild Life's/Kevin's & Anthony's social media accounts that a new album which is the band's second studio full-length will be released on September 9 of that year.
+On July 12, 2016, it was announced on This Wild Life's/Kevin's & Anthony's social media accounts that a new album which is the band's second studio full-length will be released on September 9 of that year.
 On the same day This Wild Life also release a new song called "Pull Me Out" on their YouTube channel.

 Petaluma

-On May 2, 2018 This Wild Life and both band members Kevin Jordan and Anthony Del Grosso announced on their social media accounts that they will be releasing a new album titled Petaluma.
+On May 2, 2018, This Wild Life and both band members Kevin Jordan and Anthony Del Grosso announced on their social media accounts that they will be releasing a new album titled Petaluma.
 Kevin Jordan has said that "this album is the first record we made with a clear vision before the first song was ever written.
 Something with the dynamics and emotion we've always strived for, but within the bounds of a bright, warm, and organic sonic energy flowing through it."
 Along with the announcement of the release of the new album, This Wild Life also released a single called "Westside".
 Kevin Jordan stated that "'Westside' is a song I've wanted to write for many years but never knew how, since its inspiration isn't my story to tell.
 Sexual assault isn't something many people are comfortable talking about, and my perspective in the song is from a person supporting a loved one who's experienced it."
-Petaluma was released on June 22, 2018 in both the United States and Europe.
+Petaluma was released on June 22, 2018, in both the United States and Europe.

 Ever Blossom

-On October 15, 2021 This Wild Life released their most recent album titled 'Ever Blossom.'
+On October 15, 2021, This Wild Life released the album titled 'Ever Blossom.'
 This album featured 5 singles; 'Nothing Hurts Like Love For The First Time,' 'You Swore Your Love Would Burn,' 'If It's Cool With You I'm Cool With Being Through,' 'I Don't Love You Like I Want To,' and 'Still Wondering Why You Left Me Behind' all of which had their own music videos.

+Never Fade

+On June 23, 2023, This Wild Life released their most recent album titled 'Never Fade.'